danbev/learning-wasi/README.md

 #### Types section
-Are function signatures that can be reused, for example for imports, functions definitaions.
+Are function signatures that can be reused, for example for imports, functions definitions.

 #### Table section
 This maps values like JavaScript objects or OS file handles.
 Its a way to allow the wasm module to access something outside its memory.
-For example, say you have a function pointer which we want to call from our wasm module.
-If we had direct access to this memory pointer we might be able to learn about the memory layout and exploit it.
+For example, say you have a function pointer which you want to call from wasm module.
+If you had direct access to this memory pointer you might be able to learn about the memory layout and exploit it.
 For example, updating the pointer to something different might execute some other piece of code.
 A table is an array that lives outside of wasm's memory and the values stored